top of page

 • Title issuance from Land Information NZ (LINZ)

-• Code Compliance Certificate (CCC) from council
+• Code Compliance Certificate (CCC) from the council

 You should view this section as a checklist of what could delay your settlement or kill the deal entirely.
-If any condition isn’t met, the contract may lapse, and your deposit could be returned… but your time is lost.
+If any condition isn’t met, the contract may lapse, and your deposit could be returned, but your time is lost.

 3) Sunset Clause